-late 14c., "to spring, leap," also "return to afflict" (early 15c.), from Old French rebondir "leap back, resound; repulse, push back," from re- "back" (see re-) + bondir "leap, bound" (see bound (v.)).
-Sense of "to spring back from force of impact" is recorded from late 14c.
-Sports use probably first in tennis; basketball sense is attested from 1914.
-Related: Rebounded; rebounding.
+late 14c., rebounden, "to spring, leap," also "to spring back from a force or an impact," from Old French rebondir "leap back, resound; repulse, push back," from re- "back" (see re-) + bondir "leap, bound" (see bound (v.)).